How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Red Flags to Watch For

-There are a number of warning signs that should prompt a patient to reconsider a surgeon or clinic.
+Importantly, there are a number of warning signs that should prompt a patient to reconsider a surgeon or clinic.
 These include:

 No verifiable GMC registration

-Any doctor offering surgical procedures in the UK must be registered with the GMC.
+Firstly, any doctor offering surgical procedures in the UK must be registered with the GMC.
 If you cannot verify registration, do not proceed.

 Credentials that cannot be independently verified

-Titles, certificates, and memberships should be traceable.
+Similarly, titles, certificates, and memberships should be traceable.
 If a surgeon lists an accreditation you cannot confirm through the issuing body’s website, treat it with scepticism.

 Pressure to book quickly or accept a limited-time discount